 Drawing on his experience as a former Georgia State Senator, the 48th United States Attorney for the Southern District of Georgia and a Field Artillery Officer in the United States Army, Ed Tarver brings a deep understanding of complex organizations, an enterprising approach to problem solving and, most significantly, a broad and diverse understanding of trial law.

-Ed is currently a member of the Exchange Club of Augusta and currently serves on the Board of Directors of the First Community Corporation and the First Community Bank.
+Ed is currently a member of the Exchange Club of Augusta and currently serves on the Board of Directors of the First Community Corporation, the First Community Bank and University Hospital.
 Previously, Ed served as a Director on the Boards of Pro Assurance (formerly Georgia Lawyers Insurance Company), Southeastern Natural Sciences Academy, Trinity Hospital of Augusta (Advisory) and the Georgia Chamber of Commerce.

 Ed is married to Dr. Carol Thompson Tarver and both have two children.
 Edward Tarver, Jr. and Beverly Elizabeth Tarver, both attorneys, Riley Armant, a junior attending Clark Atlanta University and Ryan Armant, a sophomore attending Howard University.